festvox/speech_tools/doc/estwagon.md

 to view the specified test set as a genuine test set.
 Another externally held test set should be used to test the accuracy of generated tree.

+Another technique that has been shown to work in tree building is called *random forests".
+In these technique multiple trees are build with some random subset of the features presented, then the multiple trees are combined by some technique (e.g. simple average).
+This often works much better.
+Although doesn't offer building randon forests as a direct option, it can be (and is) used to do this.
+You can vary the features in in the description file by marking them with *ignore* or you can use the *dropout* options *-dof* and *dos* which specify a probability of ignoring a feature or sample at easy stage of the build process.
+Its not clear if the *-dof* or *-dos* options are useful, we have only fully investigated random forests in the voice building process through externally selecting features, but we added these internal options (with trendier names) as part of our investigation.

 ## Data format {#cart-formats}